 Jennifer MacArthur is a multi-platform communications and engagement strategist with a focus on social issue documentary and civic engagement.
-Her background spans over 15 years working in radio, film and TV, publishing, and the web.
+Her background spans nearly 20 years working in radio, film and television, digital media and publishing.

 Jennifer provided pro-bono fundraising and development support for Sandy Storyline, which won the 2013 Tribeca Film Festival juried transmedia exhibition Storyscapes; 3 ½ Minutes, a documentary in production by Sundance award-winner Marc Silver and executive produced by Orlando Bagwell; Street Fighting Man, which the Sundance Institute selected in 2013 for both the Documentary Edit and Story Lab, and the Creative Producing Lab and Summit; and The New Black, directed by Guggenheim Fellow Yoruba Richen.
 Additionally, she has advised on campaign strategy for Dirty Wars (IFC, 2013), Valentine Road (HBO, 2013), American Promise (POV, 2014), A Fragile Trust (Independent Lens, 2014), and many others.